 • Pregnancy

-People who are not a good candidate for Suboxone treatment, going cold turkey may be the best alternative option.
-People who plan to go through a clean-slate withdrawal can expect intense flu-like withdrawal symptoms and intense cravings.
-It is strongly recommended to reach out to a Newark, TX opioid detoxification center that can provide continuous care and monitoring.
+Addicts who may not be able to receive Suboxone treatment, going cold turkey may be the only alternative option.
+Addicts who plan to take this route, they can expect intense flu-like withdrawal symptoms and intense cravings.
+It is highly advised to get help from a Newark, TXopioid detoxification center that can assist in managing these symptoms.